MSaqlainMushtaq/pizza-erp-app/README.md

 Admin User
 Username: Admin
 Password: admin@123
-(You can change this in users table after import)
+(You can change this in users module after login go to update user)

 ## Future Improvements